lsst/verify/doc/metric-yaml.rst

-.. currentmodule:: lsst.validate.base
+.. currentmodule:: lsst.verify

-.. _validate-base-metric-yaml:
+.. _verify-metric-yaml:

 ###########################################
 Defining metrics and specifications in YAML